-Our PhD programme is a multidisciplinary course offered by UNU-MERIT and its School of Governance.
+This PhD programme is a multidisciplinary course offered by UNU-MERIT.
 The programme focuses on research skills and methods, training fellows to become both scholars and practitioners in the fields of governance and the economics of technology.

-The programme provides advanced training in the knowledge ans skills most relevant to the economics of technology and innovation, and to governance, social protection and migration.
-Built around a core of courses on the economics of innovation the programme also features specialisations in innovation and development, social protection and migration.
+The programme provides advanced training in the knowledge and skills most relevant to the economics of technology and innovation, and to governance, social protection and migration.
+Built around a core of courses on innovation and development, the programme also features modules on the economics of technological change, complex social systems, governance and policy evaluation, social protection and migration.

 1. Economics of Knowledge and Innovation

 2. Structural Change and Economic Development